siplasplas/frugal-lru-cache/README.md

 #### erasing
-Erasing is problematic, because one slot can belong to muliple lists.
+Erasing is problematic, because one slot can belong to multiple lists.
 Instead of erasing is set bit "erased' in another bitmap, and slot is busy until map garbage collector rewrite buffer to new buffer the same size or greater size.<br>
 Planar cache don't need erase single elements, instead of this release